j4m355/simpleWebServer/README.md

 To Run:
 -------
-From the directory you want to run:
+From the directory where your website is just call:

     staticserver

 Optional Args: